phiittsuu/picoCTF-Writeups/README.md

 # picoCTF-Writeups
 _An obsidian vault of problem writeups from [picoCTF](https://play.picoctf.org/practice) competitions (and gym).
-Can be downloaded as an obsidian vault as the config file is included._
+Can be cloned as an obsidian vault as the config file is included._
 ## How to navigate
 - Attachments: All screenshots included within writeups.
 Does not need to be viewed and is unorganised.
 (Note: this is hidden automatically if the repo was opened as a vault)
 -> organised by category